yadomi/apache2-php53/README.md

 - Apache2 (2.2.22)
 - PHP 5.3 (5.3.10-1ubuntu3.15)

 MySQL 5.5 is not installed by default.
-You can enabled by uncomment the lines in [bootstrap.sh](https://github.com/yadomi/apache2-php53/blob/master/bootstrap.sh)
+You can enabled it by uncomment some lines in [bootstrap.sh](https://github.com/yadomi/apache2-php53/blob/master/bootstrap.sh)

-You may also take look in the [bootstrap.sh](https://github.com/yadomi/apache2-php53/blob/master/bootstrap.sh) for more informations.
+You may also take look in the [bootstrap.sh](https://github.com/yadomi/apache2-php53/blob/master/bootstrap.sh) for more informations about how packages are installed